Buckley, Michigan

 Buckley is a village in Wexford County in the U.S. state of Michigan.
-The population was 775 at the 2020 census.
-The village is located within Hanover Township.
+The population was 775 at the 2020 census, an increase from 697 at the 2010 census.
+The village is located within Hanover Township, and lies immediately south of the Grand Traverse County line.
+The village lies about 6.5 mi north of Mesick, about 20 mi northwest of Cadillac, and about 15 mi south of Traverse City.

 History

+The area that is now Buckley was historically traversed by what is now known as the Old Indian Trail, a trail which connected the Cadillac area to the Traverse City area.

 Buckley was originally founded in 1905 as a railroad station operated by the Manistee and North-Eastern Railroad, and the community was named for the local Buckley & Douglas Lumber Company.
 The Buckley post office was established on March 31, 1906.
 The community incorporated as a village in 1907.

 Geography

 According to the U.S. Census Bureau, the village has a total area of 1.84 sqmi, of which 1.78 sqmi is land and 0.06 sqmi (3.265) is water.